 Avoiding fuel system problems

 While you can’t avoid the normal fuel system wear and tear associated with regular use, here are some steps you can take to avoid unnecessary problems.

-- Rather than buying fuel purely on price, buy only a well known brand from a reputable source, even if it costs a bit more.
-Dirty, poor quality or contaminated fuel will destroy a diesel injection system very quickly.
+- Don’t buy fuel purely on price.
+Buy only a well-known brand from a reputable source, even if it costs a bit more.
+Dirty, poor quality or contaminated fuel will quickly destroy an injection system.
 Later Common Rail systems are particularly sensitive to fuel quality issues.

-- Always keep the receipt for your fuel purchases, and that way if you do get a bad or contaminated batch you’ll have proof of where it came from and may be able to negotiate some assistance from the supplier.
+- Always keep the receipt for your fuel purchases.
+That way if you do get a bad or contaminated batch you’ll be in a better position to negotiate some assistance from the supplier.

-- If this does happen, ensure you keep a sample (at least one litre) of the suspect fuel.
+- If this does happen, ensure you keep at least a litre of the suspect fuel.
 The company involved may want to have it tested.
 Collect samples in clean, dry, sealable and fuel safe containers.
 Used plastic oil, fruit juice or similar containers are not suitable.

 - Clean dirt and dust from around fuel fillers and avoid filling in the rain to reduce the possibility of introducing dirt and water into the system.

 - Regularly drain water traps, where fitted.
 Don’t wait for the warning light to come on.